socketry/falcon/guides/cluster-deployment/readme.md

 ## Worker Restarts

 If a worker exits, its supervisor connection closes and the monitor removes both its endpoint and ORCA report.
 Falcon restarts the worker, which binds a new available port and registers it.
-The monitor then publishes another update, and Envoy receives both changes over its existing ADS stream without polling or restarting.
+The monitor then publishes another update, and Envoy receives both changes over its existing EDS stream without polling or restarting.

 This lifecycle is important when ports are ephemeral or a directory may contain stale Unix-domain socket paths: consumers should use the supervisor's current endpoint state as the source of truth.